tikv/website/content/blog/monthly-november-2019.md

 ## New Community Groups

-After several discussions, our community has voted to adopt policies to support the founding of Special Interest Groups (SIGS) and Working Groups (WGs).
-Long term SIGs to focus on certain components of TiKV, as well as WGs to focus on short term, multi-component projects.
+fter several discussions, our community has voted to adopt policies to support the founding of Special Interest Groups (SIGS) and Working Groups (WGs).
+Long-term SIGs are intended to focus on certain components of TiKV, as well as WGs to focus on short-term, cross-component projects or goals.

 [@breeswish] and [@lonng] founded a coprocessor SIG (named copr).
 Information about their group is [here](https://github.com/tikv/community/tree/master/sig/coprocessor). [@zhangjinpeng1987], [@yiwu-arbug], and [@sunxiaoguang] founded an Engine SIG.
 You can review their group [here](https://github.com/tikv/community/tree/master/sig/engine).